Undersampling and Cumulative Class Re-decision Methods to Improve Detection of Agitation in People with Dementia: Data collection and processing

 \subsection{Data processing and feature extraction}

-Data processing and feature extraction adopt same processes as in \cite{spasojevic2021pilot}.
-All sensors are resampled to 64 Hz and the high-frequency noises are removed by a first-order Butterworth low-pass filter.
-In this study, we use a combination of 67 features and 1-minute sliding window which was verified to be the most effective window length.
-The windows are non-overlapped to prevents information leakage.
-To further verify the influence of the amount of data on the classifier training, the data from both agitation days and ``normal'' days are combined to form a dataset, while \cite{spasojevic2021pilot} conducted on only agitation days.
-In addition, it is worth mentioning that we find three labeling mistakes from previous implementation \cite{spasojevic2021pilot}, including, \begin{itemize} \item Agitations that occurred during the wristbands were being put on or taken off were all assigned normal label; \item Data collected earlier than 10:00 a.m. were all assigned normal label; and \item Agitations that lasted less than or equal to the length of sliding window were incorrectly assigned normal label. \end{itemize} We have made corrections so that the assigned labels are consistent with the nursing charts.
+Data processing and feature extraction adopted the same processes as described by Spasojevic et al. \cite{spasojevic2021pilot}.
+All sensors were resampled to 64 Hz and the high-frequency noises were removed by a first-order Butterworth low-pass filter.
+In this study, we used a combination of 67 features and 1-minute sliding window, which was found to be most effective window length in this dataset.
+The windows were non-overlapped to prevents information leakage during training and testing classifiers.
+To further verify the influence of the amount of data on the classifier training, the data from both agitation days and ``normal'' days were combined to form a dataset.
+The results by Spasojevic et al. \cite{spasojevic2021pilot} were conducted on only agitation days, whereas we showed new results on the larger combined dataset.
+In addition, it is worth mentioning that we found three labeling oversights from previous implementation \cite{spasojevic2021pilot}, including, \begin{itemize} \item Agitations that occurred during the wristbands were being put on or taken off were all assigned normal label; \item Data collected earlier than 10:00 a.m. were all assigned normal label; and \item Agitations that lasted less than or equal to the length of sliding window were incorrectly assigned normal label. \end{itemize} We have made corrections so that the assigned labels are consistent with the nursing charts.
+The overall size of the dataset in this paper is 205,427 rows over 67 features.
+In the supporting supplementary document, the data sizes cross participants are reported in Table S1, and the features are listed in Table S2 along with their definitions.